syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Getting-Started.md

 ## Syntax highlighting

-The Edit Control provides built-in support for a procedural, markup and SQL languages and facilitates the users to provide custom language configurations.
-By using the `ApplyConfiguration` method, we can set the Edit Control to use any of the pre-defined configuration settings.
+EditControl offers mostly used languages like C#, VB, XML, HTML, Jscript, Powershell, SQL as built-in and also provides support to configure new custom language based on requirement.

 **Built-in syntax highlighting languages**

-The EditControl has a built-in syntax highlighting support for the following languages.
+EditControl has a built-in syntax highlighting support for the following languages.

   * C
   * C#